galaxyproject/galaxy-hub/src/news/2017-03-gcc2017-fellowships/index.md

 See the [application](http://bit.ly/gcc2017apply) for full details on what's covered and what we ask you to provide.

 We'll review applications in two rounds, one starting on March 20, and the other on April 5, 2017.
 Interested?
 [Submit an abstract](https://gcc2017.sciencesconf.org/page/submit) and [apply for a fellowship](http://bit.ly/gcc2017apply).
-If you have visa concerns, you are encouraged to submit and apply as by March 20.
+If you have visa concerns, you are encouraged to submit and apply by March 20.

 We hope to see you at [GCC2017](https://gcc2017.sciencesconf.org/)!